 Call for proposals for Doctoral Researchers and Early Career Researchers

-Twenty Ninth submission deadline: 11th September 2020
+Twenty Ninth submission deadline: Postponed

 The circulation of Early Career and PhD Researchers is an important element of the training activities of the Eu-SPRI Forum network.
 It is part of the development of the European Training Platform, which the Eu-SPRI Forum aims to develop in the area of science and innovation policy studies.
 It addresses our objective of offering a European pathway to Early Career and PhD researchers in this field.

 The EU-SPRI Forum has postponed the 29th call of the circulation scheme.
 The scheme will be restored once the health crisis has abated.
 In the meantime if you would like further details of the scheme that are not found on this page please contact the Secretariat.

 - Université Paris-Est, Institut Francilien Recherche Innovation Société (IFRIS)

 - Consejo Superior de Investigaciones Cientificas (CSIC), Spain

 - Consiglio Nazionale delle Richerche (CNR), IRCRES Research Institute on Sustainable Economic Growth, Rome